 for volunteering to help others in their own communities."

 Later in the day the President speaks at a luncheon in the Grand Harbor Ballroom at the Yacht and Beach

 Club Resort in Walt Disney World.
 The private event is for participants in the Daily Points of Light Celebration.

 stamps, each with a different scene from the classic Disney film.

-The second season of ABC-TV's Once Upon a Time premieres with the episode
+This is followed by the second season premiere of ABC-TV's Once Upon a Time